ericyoc/simple_web_development_poc/README.md

 ## Conclusion

-This web development portfolio demonstrates the use of HTML, CSS, and JavaScript to create an attractive and functional showcase of the developer's skills and projects.
-It provides an interactive way for visitors to learn more about the developer and leave their own recommendations.
+This web development demonstrates the use of HTML, CSS, and JavaScript.
+The webiste is both attractive and functional providing an interactive way for visitors to learn more about the developer and leave their own recommendations.

 Feel free to explore the code and customize the portfolio to fit your own needs and style preferences.